amperser/scipy_proceedings/papers/mikejordan_pacersuchow/proselint_2016.rst

 Acknowledgments
 ===============

 Proselint is supported in part by the `Berkeley Center for Technology, Society and Policy`__ through the CTSP Fellows program, specifically for applying it to the problem of improving governmental communications as laid out in the `Federal Plain Language Guidelines`__.
-We thank several reviewers who gave feedback on the manuscript, including David Lippa, Scott Rostrup, and Dan Lewis.
+We thank several reviewers who gave feedback on the manuscript, including Dan Lewis, David Lippa, Scott Rostrup, and Stéfan van der Walt.
 This work was presented as a talk at *SciPy* 2016 (`YouTube <https://www.youtube.com/watch?v=S55EFUOu4O0>`_).

 .. __: https://ctsp.berkeley.edu/